Translate text

-This quickstart guides the Application Operator (AO) through the process of using the Vertex AI Translation pre-trained API on Google Distributed Cloud (GDC) air-gapped.
+This page shows you how to translate a sample text using the Vertex AI Translation API on Google Distributed Cloud (GDC) air-gapped.

 Before you begin